 Harry Worrall, Private 290849, 1/7th Battalion, Cheshire Regiment

-Harry Worrall was born in Macclesfield in 1896, the son of Jane and Charles Worrall, a Silk Mill Piecer of 1 Waller Street.
+Harry Worrall was born on 20 November and baptised on 13 December 1896 at St Alban’s Church, Macclesfield, the son of Jane and Charles Worrall, a silk mill piecer.
 Harry was educated at Lord Street School and attended Park Street Chapel.

-In 1901, at the age of 4, Harry was living at 1 Pool Street, next door to the Gilday family, with his parents, older brother Arthur and younger sister Harriet.
-Harry’s mother was working at home as a Silk Hemmer.
+In 1901, at the age of four, Harry was living at 1 Waller Street, Macclesfield, next door to the Gilday family, with his parents, older brother Arthur (6) and younger sister Harriet (2).
+Harry’s mother worked at home as a silk hemmer.

-In 1911 the family had expanded to include Charles, Arthur, Harry, Harriet, Nellie, John and Frank, all still living with their parents at 1 Waller Street.
-Harry was now aged 14 and working as an embroiderer’s minder.
-Five of the family were employed and all were working in the silk industry.
+In 1911 the family had expanded to include Charles (19), Arthur (16), Harry (14), Harriet (11), Nellie (9), John (7) and Frank (3), all still living with their parents at 1 Waller Street, a four-room property.
+Harry had left school and working as an embroiderer’s minder.
+Five members of the family were employed and all were working in the silk industry.

 Harry enlisted in Macclesfield on 23rd November 1914 and after training was drafted with the Mediterranean Expeditionary Force to Egypt; here he was engaged in the battle of Gaza, and also saw action in Palestine.
 The battalion stayed here until they were transferred to the Western Front in June 1918.